lightningdevkit/rust-lightning/CONTRIBUTING.md

 The Minimal Supported Rust Version is 1.22.0 (enforced by our Travis).

-Commits should cover both issues fixed and solutions' rationale.
+Commits should cover both the issue fixed and the solution's rationale.
 These [guidelines](https://chris.beams.io/posts/git-commit/) should be kept in mind.

-To facilitate communication with other contributors, if you are working on a GitHub Issue please assign it to yourself using GitHub's "assignee" field.
+To facilitate communication with other contributors, the project is making use of GitHub's "assignee" field.
+First check that no one is assigned and then comment suggesting that you're working on it.
+If someone is already assigned, don't hesitate to ask if the assigned party or previous commenters are still working on it if it has been awhile.

 Peer review
 -----------